The OPAL Primary Programme

 OPAL has been independently proven to be highly effective at helping schools bring about sustainable and beneficial change and is used as an example of best practice by DCSF, Skills Active, KIDS and Play England.

 OPAL will help meet the new OFSTED requirements for non-curricular activities which support broad learning.

 Schools spend a great deal of money on equipment with very limited, short-term play value.

 OPAL will show you how to get maximum play value for minimum spending.

-Using our five tier approach, OPAL will help you understand the latest guidance on the law concerning risks in children’s play, and how the relationship between a non-work activity such as play works with the Health and Safety at Work Act 1974.
-We will help you develop appropriate policies so that your staff can let children play in confidence, so that you can be sure that you are doing the right thing, by them and by the law.
+Using our five-point R.A.P.I.D.approach, OPAL will help you understand the latest guidance on the law concerning risks in children’s play, and how the relationship between a non-work activity such as play works with the Health and Safety at Work Act 1974.
+We will help you develop appropriate policies so that your staff can let children play in confidence so that you can be sure that you are doing the right thing, by them and by the law.

 OPAL will give you the confidence to use the right risk assessment techniques to properly manage, though not eliminate, the many benefits involved in promoting ‘risky’ children’s play.

 Stress and worry can have a damaging impact on the effectiveness of adults in school.
 They can stop staff from doing their jobs properly, which prevents children from maximising their learning potential.
 OPAL helps children have much richer and more satisfying playtimes, taking the strain off adults to create a more co-operative and creative culture within a school.

 OPAL will enable a happier environment for learning, playing and working.